Zero-Tang/NoirCvmApi/README.md

 ### Aggressive Compatibility Option
 This version literally means that it will compile regardless of compatibility.
 Empirically speaking, the eldest version the compiled library can support is Windows 7. \
 Execute `compchk_win10x64.bat` to compile without optimization or `compfre_win10x64.bat` for compilation with optimization. \
-To build NoirCvmApi with this option, you must mount [EWDK11-22000](https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2019-New) to T: drive.
+To build NoirCvmApi with this option, you must mount [EWDK11-22621](https://docs.microsoft.com/en-us/legal/windows/hardware/enterprise-wdk-license-2022) to V: drive.

 ### Retro-compatibility Option
 This version will try to catch as older versions of systems as possible.
 This version would also generate smaller executables. \